c-rw/Moon/README.md

 # Moon Information API

 An Azure Function API that provides detailed information about the Moon's position, phase, and timing of astronomical events.
-Built using Python and the `ephem` library.
+Built using Python with the `ephem`, `skyfield`, and `astropy` libraries.

 ## Features